 When the parent admonishes their child to forget their dreams and to focus on a “practical” career, they are the Establishment.

-When the bigot hates others, they are the Establishment.
+When the bigot hates, they are the Establishment.

 When oppressed groups are taught to focus on nebulous “injustice” and political correctness and to ignore history, economics, institutional structures and class, they become the Establishment.